SignatureBeef/Open-Terraria-API/CONTRIBUTIONS.md

 function being wrapped.
 You can make corrections to parameters in your hook handler :+1:

+Ensure that your callback class and method are both marked as internal.
+This is to avoid any external assembly manually calling our callbacks which can cause unexpected issues.

 ####Hooks
 **Argument order**: When adding hooks ensure the handler arguments are in a sensible order, e.g. instance, arguments as defined in the vanilla function
 This is so people can learn and remember that (typically) the first parameters are more important than the rest